fnord12/service.autosub/README.md

 ---
 ### Warnings

 Tested in Kodi 18 Leia only.
 Tested with local files only (not with streaming, not with SMBs).
-It should still work in other cases; i just don't know.
+It may still work in other cases (it should work to the same extent that Language Preference Manager did); i just can't test or troubleshoot.